Charlotte County, Florida: Economy

+Charlotte County attracted plentiful new commercial developers and companies in 2023, continuing the county’s growth trend of the last several years.
+Most of the building activity is taking place within industrial areas surrounding Punta Gorda Airport, as much of the rest of the county’s land is zoned for residential use, and the land that is zoned commercial outside the airport area has insufficient acreage to support large-scale projects.

+Another program the Economic Development Department is working with is an affordable housing initiative called the “Live Local Act.”

+The program was created by the Florida Legislature to fund and incentivize workforce housing.

+“Affordable housing and workforce housing is an issue in Charlotte County, Sarasota County, Florida and the entire country,” he said.
+“People need someone where to live in order to work here.”

+CCED has been holding workshops with the county’s large employers like hospitals, the school district, Cheney Brothers and the sheriff’s office.

 Education

 Florida SouthWestern State College maintains a campus in the county.
 Southern Technical College operates a campus in the county.
 Charlotte County Public Schools administers all public schools from kindergarten through twelfth grade.

 Western Michigan University operated a regional location in the county until August 2019 when they closed the school.
 AeroGuard Flight Training Center opened a flight school at the airport.
-The Airframe and Power Plant Program offered through Charlotte Technical College will most likely be ready to open at the airport beginning January 2021.
+The Airframe and Power Plant Program offered through Charlotte Technical College also operates at the airport.

 Library

 The Charlotte County Library System consists of 4 library branches.